axonivy-market/kafka-connector/kafka-connector-product/README.md

 The special setting `inherit` can be used to reference another configuration block that can be used and overridden by a block.
 (Inheritence is recursive and will check for invalid loops.)
-The connector defines a `default` block with some common settings.
+The connector defines a `defaultConfig` block with some common settings.
 It usually makes sense to inherit your configuration from this block.
-For an example of a simple configuration which inherits from the `default` configuration, have a look at the demo project!
+For an example of a simple configuration which inherits from the `defaultConfig` configuration, have a look at the demo project!

+The special setting `configId` is used to detect changes in the configuration.
+The actual value put there does not matter, it can be a simple number or even a timestamp.
+Whenever the value changes, all producers and consumers affected by the change will be re-created automatically to reflect the new configuration.
+Producers will react at the next send, consumers will react when a new message is received (by the old configuration) or automatically, whenever a new poll occurs (which is defined by `pollTimeoutMs`).
+Note, that the `configId` can be inheritted, so changing it for a single configuration will only update producers and consumers for this specific configuration while updating the `defaultConfig` will update all producers and consumers.